KrasnitzLab/RAIDS/doc/README_1KG_GDS.md

 # Generate the 1000 genomes GDS file #

-Preparation of the 1000 genomes (1KG) GDS file for AICS
+Preparation of the 1000 genomes (1KG) GDS file for RAIDS

 ## Authors ##